Jij-Inc/qamomile-ai-harness/README.md

 ## Agent Plugin Distribution

-The Qamomile/QCoder skill is packaged for both Codex and Claude Code under:
+The Qamomile skill is packaged for both Codex and Claude Code under:

 ```text
 plugins/codex/qamomile-qcoder/